AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 How solid are the features that you have delivered?

 #### Bug count
 How many bugs have been identified since your push to production?
 (Continuous Delivery shops may want a tally of all recorded bugs instead here, or bugs recorded per week, or per month for example).
 How many bugs are picked up during the testing phase?

 #### Bug severity
 What is the nature of these bugs?
 How crictical are they?
 A count of critical bugs above zero is cause for action.

 #### Speed of response
-  If an urgent bug is broadcast and it is immediately jumped on, you know you on to a good thing.
+If an urgent bug is broadcast and it is immediately jumped on, you know that you're on to a good thing.
 If the bug languashes and it needs to be followed up multiple times, a team meeting needs to be set up regarding its priority, hmmmm... well, you know... _Time to first response i.e., from initial broadcast of an important bug is a good measure._

 #### Rollbacks and fixes
 How often do you need to patch fix?
 How often do you need to roll back a change?

-#### Support tickets How many support tickets have been raised against a specific feature/release?
+#### How many Support Tickets have been raised against a specific feature/release?

-These are important metrics and are useful to contrast against the Quantity metric as well as the Readiness metrics above.
-A high Quantity metric indicating a large volume of features that is coupled together with a low Quality metic (I mean that you have a large volume of bugs per feature) is not great, but it beats a low Quantity _and_ low Quality metric.
+These are important metrics and are useful to contrast against the Quantity metric as well as the [Readiness metrics above](#amount-of-ready-work-the-beginning-of-the-funnel).
+A high Quantity metric indicating a large volume of features that is coupled together with a low Quality metric (I mean that you have a large volume of bugs per feature) is not great, but it beats a low Quantity _and_ low Quality metric.

 <center>
 <img src="./General images/QualitySpeedMatrix.png" width="60%" />
 </center>

 #### Helpdesk sentiment
-Confidence; lots of bugs in a just-released product, time after time, will cause helpdesk to begin fearing your releases.
+Lots of bugs in a just-released product, time after time, will cause helpdesk to begin fearing your releases.
 Helpdesk's confidence in your release is a great measure, but if you need an actual metric, look for _"number of support tickets raised as a consequence of the release"_, and then map these tickets raised over time.

+Another metric is to map this helpdesk sentiment over time.
+1 - very positive ---  5 - very negative.

 #### Helpdesk staff scheduling
 Are helpdesk scheduling staff each release cycle to cope with the incoming calls?
-Or are they feeling easy and happy about the new features?  _Support tickets raised by Helpdesk (that relate to the new release) plotted over time_ are a good measure for this, just as is a good conversation with Helpdesk/Support staff.
+Or are they feeling easy and happy about the new features?  _Support tickets raised by Helpdesk (that relate to the new release) plotted over time_ are a good measure for this (just as is a good conversation with Helpdesk/Support staff).

 #### Release confidence and staff scheduling
 A warning sign is when an abundance of the development team are allocated on-call during a release to production in an effort to counter the onslaught of potential bugs that will arise.
-By all means, you should stand vigilant, but if your confidence in the quality of your environments and releases causes you to fret and stand-by an innordinate number of your development team as a mitigation exercise to poor quality.
+By all means, you should stand vigilant, but beware if your confidence in the quality of your environments and releases causes you to fret and stand-by an innordinate number of your development team as a mitigation exercise to poor quality.

-_A simple metric of number of issues found in production within 5 days of a release cycle should work here_.
+_Metric: number of issues found in production within 5 days of a release cycle should work here_.
 Reducing this to zero would be a goal.
+_Metric: number of staff on-call for a release deployment._

 ## Communication
 Communication within and between teams is vital.
 Between roles and seniority levels.
 During planning, problem solving, solutioning, design.
 This isn't a comprehesive coverage of communication metrics, but simply things that I've considered and looked at in the past.

 ### General comms metrics

-There are several comms health measures I tend to use:

 #### Whiteboard design
 When involved concepts need to be discussed; involved designs, resolving difficult bugs, educating about business logic or existing architectures, do people in the team migrate towards a whiteboard, pick up a pen (or mouse) and share scribbles?
 This is typically something I promote and like to see happen often because it generally leads to quicker outcomes.

 _Metric: How often do people gather around a whiteboard?
 Never?
 Not good.
 I can't think of an actual number here, but I'm tempted to say once for each major feature._

+It would be useful to determine a corresponding metric and communication medium for remote teams.
+I don't have one yet.
+I'm tempted to equate virtual whiteboards with physical ones, but I can't say (I don't know) that these are indicative of the same behaviour pattern.

 #### Distraction balance
 To me, it is good to see a hive of activity; busy pairs of people sitting at a computer to solve a problem, groups of people in a meeting room for 10 minutes to confirm a nuanced solution.
-This is probably a contraversial one, but the measure that I look for is going from quiet where a pin could be heard dropping and everyone behaves like a lone wolf hardly ever interacting with others, to one where I begin to get people murmoring about the office being a bit noisy and that they are finding it difficult to get thier own work done.
-Then I tend to adjust to wind back slightly to 'a couple of notches' below that threshold.
+This is probably a contraversial one, but the measure that I look for is going from a quiet environment to one where a pin could be heard dropping, people interact seldomly in the office, and if they do, using online chat tools, to one where I begin to get people murmoring about the office being a bit noisy and that they are finding it difficult to get thier own work done.
+I then tend to adjust and wind the interaction dial back slightly to 'a couple of notches' below that threshold.

 _Metric: How many times a week do people ask for help or gather to help someone?
 Every time they write a line of code 'aint great either.
 Take the metric as an observational count (don't get people to record this for you because that's just silly) and compare week for week what the level of interaction is._

 #### Peer programming
 One of the most productive (and fun) teams that I was involved with had two of the developers almost exclusively peer programming.
 Both were talented seniors, but their mix of skillsets and approaches, and willingness to collaborate meant that they were able to achieve more together.
-Most people that I talk to about this topic treat it with smiling skepticism, but doing this well and doing this right can be a great weapon.
+Most people that I talk to about this topic treat it with smiling skepticism, but doing this well and doing this correctly can be a great weapon.
 I understand that this is not for everyone, but people do need to be able to, at least time-to-time, share a desktop and a keyboard and solve a problem together.

 A side-note here; I would promote and drive the peer programming concept when a team member stubbornly insists, day after day, that they don't need help even though it's clear that they do.
 It's a good form of collaboration, and performed well can be a wonderful learning exercise.